Travis Ortmayer: Strength Sports

 Ortmayer suffered a shoulder injury, and lost 25 lbs.
 He competed in the 2006 IFSA World Championships.
 He maintained his Atlas Stone: Light Set world record, but lost his Heavy Set world record to the 2006 Champion Žydrūnas Savickas.
 Ortmayer placed 10th overall.

 Ortmayer then went on to compete in the exclusive 2007 Arnold Strongman Classic competition.
 During the Timber Frame Carry, he injured his right foot; the timber frame dropped on his foot when his heel made contact with the apparatus.
 During the Hummer Tire Deadlift, Ortmayer also injured his back, and was waived out of the competition by the attending doctor.
 Ortmayer did come back to compete in the final event, the Circus Dumbbell press, but was unable to complete the event due to his previous injuries.
 He placed 10th overall.

 Ortmayer went on to compete in the 2007 Fresno Pro-Am (USA National Championship Qualifier).
 He won this contest, which qualified him to compete in the 2007 America's Strongest Man (USA National Championship).
 During the USA National Championship, Ortmayer re-injured his back on the second event, the Tire Deadlift, and pulled out of the competition.

 Ortmayer has since gone on to compete in two team contests.
-The USA vs. World contest put on by Al Thompson in June 2007 in Philadelphia, USA was his first.
+The USA vs. World contest put on by Al Thompson in June 2007 in Philadelphia, US, was his first.
 Ortmayer and his team (Derek Poundstone, Van Hatfield, Nick Best and Walt Gogola) pulled out a victory against the three of the top five European strongmen in the World, (Žydrūnas Savickas, Vasyl Virastyuk and Andrus Murumets.
 The contest was a tie going into the final event, the Atlas Stones.
 Team USA pulled out a victory in Ortmayer's signature event to capture the win overall.
 His next team contest was the World's Strongest Nation, held in Ukraine in August 2007.
 This time Team USA consisted of Ortmayer along with Derek Poundstone, Tom McClure and Brian Shaw.
 Team USA placed 2nd overall.